-Cultural mediation is the process of building bridges between the cultural and social realms, and the building of new relationships between the political, cultural and public spheres.
-It covers a broad spectrum of practices ranging from audience development activities to participatory and community arts.
-Its ultimate goal is to make every person, visitor and spectator a true cultural player.
+Cultural mediation refers to the process of cross-linking the cultural and social spheres, and the building of new relationships between policy, culture and public space.
+It covers a vast array of practices, and is ultimately intended to make everyone a cultural player.

-The initiatives of museums and heritage institutions often involve partnerships with community organizations or educational institutions.
-Youth projects can promote learning, contribute to the cognitive development of young people and overcome cultural exclusion.
-Lastly, intercultural initiatives can involve organizations providing services for immigrants, institutions with a high rate of participation by members of ethnocultural communities, and artistic institutions with changing clienteles.
+The initiatives of museum and heritage institutions often involve partnerships with community organizations or schools.
+Youth projects can promote learning, be part of cognitive development or be a way to combat cultural exclusion.
+Intercultural initiatives, for their part, can involve organizations providing services for immigrants, ethno-cultural community institutions, or artistic institutions with changing clienteles.